IBM Virtual Private Cloud#

 5. Get the virtual server instance ID by selecting on your instance in IBM VPC virtual server instances UI and then extracting from the instance’s details.

-Summary of the configuration keys for the consume mode#
+Summary of configuration keys for IBM Cloud:#

 Group